PawDevUK/Portfolio-react/README.md

 - [ ] Refactor code.
 - [ ] Add a heart/like feature to project cards (implement a database to store a global counter for all hearts/likes).
 - [ ] Create a stats component to display visitors.
+- [x] Update TimeLine.jsx to render day summary with optional updates to work with time stamps inside the same day.
+Currently the updates are separated by header, date, parts of the day and time.
 - [x] Fix mobile card spacing.
 - [x] Update 'About Me' section.
 - [x] Update CV to reflect my skills and work history.